-Like other types of insurance policies, there are ongoing costs (i.e., administrative, rider and coverage charges, premium load, cost of insurance, etc.) associated with the policies that are deducted from the policy accumulation regardless of any interest credited, or lack thereof, which may cause a decrease in the policy value performance if the index performs poorly.
+There are ongoing costs (i.e., administrative, rider and coverage charges, premium load, cost of insurance, etc.) associated with policies that are deducted from the policy accumulation regardless of any interest credited, or lack thereof, which may cause a decrease in the policy value performance if the index is poor.